-Who Do You Think You Are? has unearthed many well-kept family secrets of celebrities over the past seven seasons.
+Who Do You Think You Are? has unearthed many well-kept family secrets of celebrities over its history.
 Often this has come in the form of pleasant or welcome surprises.

 For some of the stars though, their historical journeys have taken them to much darker places as they learn of brutal histories and shocking secrets hiding amid their ancestry.